mindis/snowplow.github.com/README.md

 2. [jekyll-pagination](https://github.com/blackwinter/jekyll-pagination).
 To install the gem execute `sudo gem install jekyll-pagination`.
 3. ... (no other plugins used currently)

+In addition, you need to ensure that [Pygements](http://pygments.org/) is installed locally.
+(This is a syntax highlighter written in Python.)
+Installation instructions can be found [here](http://pygments.org/docs/installation/#installing-a-released-version).
+We recommend using [easy_install](http://peak.telecommunity.com/DevCenter/EasyInstall#using-easy-install).

 More explanation on how to update the site is given below:

 #### 2. Making changes locally